PREGNANCY

 For mama

-• Sunflower Motherhood and Cozy Earth are my favorite button up PJ sets.
+- Sunflower Motherhood, Cozy Earth, and Kindred Bravely are my favorite button up PJ sets.
 So buttery and soft.
-Use code: THELABORMAMA40 for 40% off at Cozy Earth and/or code: LABORMAMA for 15% off anything at Sunflower Motherhood.
+Use code: CE-THELABORMAMA for 30% off at Cozy Earth and/or code: LABORMAMA for 15% off anything at Sunflower Motherhood.
+Shop directly through this link at Kindred Bravely to save 15%!

 A couple miscellaneous things that have always been really important to me?
-An extra long phone cord, chapstick, and nipple cream (the hospital often has a sample, but I pack my own just in case).
+An extra long phone cord, chapstick, and nipple cream (the hospital often has a sample, but I pack my own just in case.
+This brand has been a long-time favorite).

 Lastly, BASIC toiletries are nice.
 I don’t ever want to spend a ton of time in the bathroom away from that baby – so mascara, tinted moisturizer, chapstick, toothbrush, deodorant, dry shampoo, and a hairbrush serve me well.